dantonnoriega/prospectus-draft/docs/index.md

 HIP also provides a framework for understanding how a financial incentive, expanded dramatically in one geographic area, could improve TFV consumption.
 But, as noted in the final HIP report, one of the most prominent retailers in Hampden County chose not to participate (page 61, @bartlett_evaluation_2014).
 Its third-party processor decided it was too difficult and too costly to implement the financial incentive on its point-of-sale technology.
 This strategic behavior by the retailer, which had a significant presence in Hampden County, impacted where participants could use the incentive.

 Most financial incentive programs work at the local level, expanding non-randomly.
 We should anticipate certain retailers (firms) to behave strategically when participating in any of these incentive programs.
 Likewise, we should anticipate voluntary (non-random) self-selection by SNAP beneficiaries into these financial incentives programs.
 To this end, more research is needed to understand the impact of incentive programs under *real-world* conditions.
-HIP provided evidence that incentive programs can work, but barring state-wide or nation-wide adoption of point-of-sale financial incentives, we should expect growth of the program to occur strategically and endogenously.
+HIP provided evidence that an incentive program can work, but barring state-wide or nation-wide adoption of point-of-sale financial incentives, we should expect the growth of any program to occur strategically and endogenously.

 An example of such a financial incentive program for SNAP participants is the Double Up Food Bucks program (DUFB or Double Up).
 The non-random expansion and impact of this financial incentives program will remain the focus of this paper